-In our latest issue of Village Life magazine, our craft feature gives some great ideas on how you can create home-made decorations for Christmas and Halloween.
+In our latest issue of Village Life magazine, our craft feature gives some great ideas on how you can create home-made decorations for your family Christmas.
 If you were left wanting more, you’ve come to the right place.

 1. To make your own pom poms, cut out two matching O shapes from a sheet of card.
 Holding the two O shapes together, wind yarn around them until the card is covered and it looks like a fat yarn doughnut.
 Using scissors, snip around the edge between the two card Os, then thread a piece of yarn between them and tie to secure.
 Remove the card, fluff up the pom pom, and give it a trim if required.